Shopify/shopify-api-ruby/docs/usage/custom_apps.md

     scope: "read_orders,read_products,etc",
     is_embedded: true, # Set to true if you are building an embedded app
     api_version: "2024-01", # The version of the API you would like to use
-    is_private: false, # Set to true if you have an existing private app )
+    is_private: true, # Set to true if you have an existing private app )

   # Activate session to be used in all API calls